In French, to express only with simple tenses, you use a specific negative structure: ne ... que.

 Note: You can also use seulement which means only in French, though it is not as elegant.

-See also the compound tenses cases Restrictive ne … que = only (compound tenses)
+See also the compound tenses cases Using restrictive ne … que to express only with compound tenses (French Negations)